-Real Estate CRM Manager Assistant
+Real Estate Brokerage CRM Software Manager

-- tags, and
+- Tags, and

 How It Works:

-This is done by creating at least one to three detailed step-by-step Standard Operating Procedures that will outline the goals of the CRM Manager’s position.
+This is done by creating at least one to three detailed, step-by-step Standard Operating Procedures that will outline the goals & expectations for the CRM Manager’s position.

 - when they need to be doing it,